Download

 Rationale of the Week | Indications for DXA Assessment of Bone Mineral Density

-For last week’s practice question, we quizzed participants on what individuals should be recommended to have a bone density evaluation using dual-energy X-ray absorptiometry to evaluate for bone loss, according to the 2026 ADA Standards of Care. % of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on who needs to have a bone density evaluation according to the 2026 ADA Standards.
+47% of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Lightbulb and text: Rationale of the Week